Sushmita-Ghosh/dokidokidropdash/README.md

 - **React Beautiful DND:** Adding drag-and-drop magic to make anime sorting a breeze.
 - **AWS & Docker:** Powering up the app with the cloud and containerization for an enhanced experience.

-## Contribute 🚀

-Ready to sprinkle your magic on DokiDokiDropDash?
-I am open to contributions!
-Feel free to open issues, submit pull requests, or simply share your thoughts.
-Let's make anime sorting even more spectacular together!

 ## Spread the Anime Love ❤️

 If DokiDokiDropDash brought a smile to your face, don't forget to share the love!
 Give it a star ⭐️ on GitHub, share with your fellow otaku, and let the sorting fun begin!